bxdoan/bxdoan/README.md

 <div align="center">

-> Mistakes are not shackles that halt one from stepping forward.
-Rather, they are that which sustain and grow one’s heart.
+> Thinking you’re no-good and worthless is the worst thing you can do

-> — Mavis Vermillion —
+> — Nobito —

 </div>